ICBC, Chinese firms in talks to buy AIG unit ILFC - Bloomberg

 The leasing company has been looking for areas of growth and beefed up its presence in the Asia Pacific region by opening offices in Singapore and Beijing this year.

-ILFC reported last month operating income of $39 million (24 million pounds) in the third quarter, compared to an operating loss of $1.3 billion a year ago when it took $1.5 billion of impairment charges and fair value adjustments.
+ILFC reported last month operating income of $39 million in the third quarter, compared to an operating loss of $1.3 billion a year ago when it took $1.5 billion of impairment charges and fair value adjustments.

 (Reporting by Vikram Subhedar and Denny Thomas; Writing by Elzio Barreto; Editing by Michael Urquhart)